Open Search

 Let’s consider how your personal and professional needs and aspirations can help you determine the best graduate degree for you:

-• Educational and professional background – Both an MHA and MSN require students to have prior education.
+• Educational and professional background – Both an MSN and an MHA require students to have prior education.
 Typically, MSN programs require candidates to have a two-year Registered Nurse degree or a bachelor’s degree (preferably in nursing).
 On the other hand, most MHA programs only require candidates to hold a bachelor’s degree—it doesn’t necessarily have to be in nursing.
 However, it’s still preferable to have a bachelor’s degree that’s related to nursing or at least some educational or professional background in nursing to become a nurse executive through either of these degrees.

-• Ideal jobs – While both MHA and MSN degrees can help prepare you for a nurse executive role, they can also open doors to different careers in the healthcare world.
+• Ideal jobs – While both MHA and MSN degrees can help prepare you for a nurse executive leadership role, they can also open doors to different careers in the healthcare world.
 If you wish to pursue more leadership and administrative roles in the different levels of nursing, such as a hospital CEO or policy coordinator, you may find the MHA an ideal pathway.
 If you wish to pursue an advanced clinical position, such as a CNP or CRNA, then an MSN may suit your career path.

 Enroll at Alliant International University and Earn Your MSN Degree

-If a nurse executive role is your ultimate career ambition, then you’ll need the right education—and Alliant International University can carve out your path, no matter where it starts.
+If a nurse executive leadership role is your ultimate career ambition, then you’ll need the right education—and Alliant International University can carve out your path, no matter where it starts.

-1. Writers, Coursera.
+4. Staff.
 “What Is the Master of Health Care Administration (MHA)?”
 Coursera.
-June 16, 2023. https://www.coursera.org/articles/master-healthcare-administration.
-Accessed September 18, 2023.
+November 20, 2023. https://www.coursera.org/articles/master-healthcare-administration.
+Accessed May 8, 2024.

 You might also like